 Though company officials claim that they have taken steps to reduce electronic waste by recycling it, the reality is that Amazon is not legally contributing to collecting, recycling, and repairing waste.

-These are only a few of the glaring answers to is amazon a bad company.
+These are only a few glaring answers to Amazon, a lousy company.
 Their massive profits and monopolistic leanings are doing significant damage to the economy.
 Consumers need to learn so we can hopefully stop glorifying this company.

-More importantly, with all of that said, their prices aren’t even that good.
-There used to be a time when buying goods on the internet was a lot cheaper.
-Amazon can now analyze consumers’ shopping patterns, rivals’ prices, inventory, profits, and a wide array of other factors every ten minutes to determine new prices for its products.
+More importantly, their prices aren’t even that good with all of that said.
+There used to be a time when buying goods on the internet was cheaper.
+Amazon can now analyze consumers’ shopping patterns, rivals’ prices, inventory, profits, and other factors every ten minutes to determine new product prices.
 That way, they can ensure their prices are always aggressive and can juice out more value.